tk-git-acc/personal_website/src/pages/posts/post-1.md

 ## What I've accomplished

-1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.
+1. **Installing Astro**: Created a new Astro project and set up my online accounts & environment.

-2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.
+2. **Making Pages**: Learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

 3. **Making Blog Posts**: This is my first blog post.
 I now have Astro pages and Markdown blog-posts.